 But while measures may temporarily ease some of the burdens on BIPOC women and mothers, they do not fully address the structural inequities that are the foundation of such job loss disparities.
 Even before coronavirus, people of color were far more likely to receive poverty-level wages than white workers; in 2017, 19.2% of Hispanic workers and 14.3% of Black workers were paid poverty-level wages, compared to 8.6% of white employees (Economic Policy Institute).

 Based on all these statistics, it’s easy to see why women of color have suffered the most job loss during this time.
 The pandemic has erased years of gradual economic progress, and the effects are still going to be felt even after it is over.
 While Biden’s new coronavirus bill provides a brief glimmer of hope, America needs more direct, long-term policies to give these women ongoing support.
 Paid sick and family leave are crucial, and new measures should be taken to provide low-income workers with full-wage replacement no matter how big or small the business is.
 Our country is in a crisis, and women of color need to be at the forefront of our most important conversations.
 To see change for those most in need, we must demand it now.

-- The U.S. has failed at providing adequate paid family leave for distressed Americans, leaving millions of essential BIPOC workers without support.
+- The U.S. has failed to provide adequate paid family leave for distressed Americans, leaving millions of essential BIPOC workers without support.

-- Women of color disproportionately hold low-paying essential jobs (accounting for 53% of workers in the food service industry and 80% of workers in the health and social assistance field), therefore being ineligible for benefits and more susceptible to layoffs (Center for American Progress).
+- Women of color disproportionately hold low-paying essential jobs (accounting for 53% of workers in the food service industry and 80% of workers in the health and social assistance field), therefore being ineligible for benefits and more susceptible to layoffs.

-- During the pandemic, employment has decreased nearly 7% for Hispanic women, 5.6% for Black women, and 3% for white women (Reuters).
+- During the pandemic, employment has decreased by nearly 7% for Hispanic women, 5.6% for Black women, and 3% for white women.